aws-samples/aws-cdk-managed-elkk/README.md

 cdk deploy elk-kafka
 ```

-An Amazon EC2 instance is deployed to interact with the Amazon MSK Cluster.
+When Client is set to True an Amazon EC2 instance is deployed to interact with the Amazon MSK Cluster.
+It can take up to 30 minutes for the Amazon MSK cluster to be deployed.

 Wait until 2/2 checks are completed on the Kafka client instance to ensure that the userdata scripts have fully run.